MiedzinskiBuck/Kintoun/README.md

 The main idea of this tool is to implement a few checks that I usually do when assessing an AWS Environment.

 This is still experimental and still under development.

+I understand that the code is not structured in the best way.
+Suggestions are more than appreciated.